AlessandroDarie/quiz-gui/README.md

 ## 🌍 Example file

-The included `geography.json` file contains several geography questions (multiple choice and fill-in).
+The included geography.json and history.json files contain example questions (multiple choice and fill-in).
-You can use it as a template to create more question sets (e.g., history, science, etc.).
+You can use them as templates to create more question sets (e.g., science, languages, etc.).

 ---